mpiers110/mpiers110/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div-->
 ### :man_technologist: About Me : I am a self taught Developer from Kenya.<br>
-- :zap: In my free time, I try to learn a new programming concept from the university of Youtube and read tech articles to keep up with trends in the vast IT field.
+- :zap: In my free time, I try to learn a new programming concept and read tech articles to keep up with trends in the vast IT field.

 ---
 ### :hammer_and_wrench: Languages and Tools :